SigmaWrath/Tukupu-Published/content/Player Classes/Ranger/Hunter.md

 #### <span style="color:rgb(203, 123, 55)">Level 11: Superior Hunter's Prey</span>

-Once per turn when you deal damage to a creature marked by your [[Ranger's Quarry]], you can also deal that spell’s extra damage to a different creature that you can see within 30 feet of the first creature.
+Once per turn when you deal damage to a creature marked by your [[Ranger's Quarry]], you can also deal that ability’s extra damage to a different creature that you can see within 30 feet of the first creature.

 #### <span style="color:rgb(203, 123, 55)">Level 15: Superior Hunter's Defense</span>